IJuanTM/simpl/README.md

 * Modal dialogs now open/close declaratively via the `command`/`commandfor` attributes instead of per-button JavaScript listeners
 * Admin table search boxes are now `<search>` landmarks with `type="search"` inputs, for correct semantics/mobile keyboard affordance
 * Added a Docker Compose setup (PHP + Apache, and MariaDB once the `db` add-on is installed) as the recommended way to run a project locally, alongside the existing WAMP/XAMPP/Apache workflow
+* Fixed the `live` npm script's browser-sync server not serving HTTPS on its own port, causing `ERR_SSL_PROTOCOL_ERROR` when the app itself runs over HTTPS
+* Added an optional `docker/certs/` mount for the Docker Compose setup, so a real, locally-trusted certificate (e.g. via `mkcert`) can replace the self-signed one and drop the browser's untrusted-certificate warning entirely
+* Replaced the `docker:composer` npm script with a `docker` Composer script (`composer docker -- <cmd>`), so Composer commands inside the container are run through Composer instead of npm

 <br>